His ex-wife threw the photo albums down the incinerator. That’s the effect he had on women — he left scars.

 Not the reaction he was looking for.
 He told his girlfriend and she said, “Forget about it.
 Stop brooding.
 Make a new life with me and we’ll make new pictures.”

-He never wrote that letter, but on a trip north he took the subway out to the old high-rise and knocked on the door of her apartment.
+On a trip north he took the subway out to the old high-rise where they had lived and knocked on the door of her apartment.
 When she opened the door he barged in and condemned her.
 She stepped back, holding onto a chair for support.
 She lived alone.
 She was frail.
 Her once golden hair was already turning gray.

 His ex-wife turned toward a picture of Christ on the wall.
 From behind it she removed a small photograph and handed it to him.
 It was the picture of his son and himself, the one snapped in a photo booth.